Operations

 // Query - fetch data

-gql.default(({ query }, { $var }) =>
+gql.default(({ query, $var }) =>

-query.operation({ name: "GetUser", variables: [...] }, ({ f, $ }) => [...])
+query.operation({ name: "GetUser", variables: { ... }, fields: ({ f, $ }) => ({ ... }) })

 );